Disney World Restaurant Discounts & Coupons

 - Eating breakfast before you leave the hotel allows you to hit the road earlier and get to the parks before the crowds arrive.
 It also means you’re not wasting precious morning hours (the least crowded of the day) sitting in a theme park restaurant.

 - Many people find that their over-excited kids are much more focused on going to see Mickey than they are on eating breakfast — making a restaurant breakfast a real waste.
 MouseSavers.com reader Lynn H says, “More than once my son has eaten his breakfast cereal from a styrofoam cup with box milk.
-It saved us 45 minutes over a sit-down restaurant… [plus] starting the day with a familar food and routine for small children is invaluable.”
+It saved us 45 minutes over a sit-down restaurant… [plus] starting the day with a familiar food and routine for small children is invaluable.”

+Consider bringing or buying a few items so that you can make breakfast in your hotel room.
 Cold “Continental breakfast” items that require minimal preparation are ideal: individual cups of cold cereal, bakery items (pastries, bread, donuts, bagels), juice boxes, whole fruit (apples, oranges, bananas), boxed milk (white or chocolate) that doesn’t require refrigeration, peanut butter and cheese are all good bets.
 Other items to consider: instant oatmeal, instant cocoa, fruit cups, applesauce cups and hard-boiled eggs.
-If you want to bring items from home, I recommend using a small (six-pack sized) collapsable cooler, which can easily be packed in your luggage.
+If you want to bring items from home, we recommend using a small (six-pack sized) collapsible cooler, which can easily be packed in your luggage.
 If you’re flying, remember that you can’t bring any item that the TSA may consider a “gel” or “liquid” in your carry-on bags, so peanut butter, juice or milk boxes, applesauce cups, frozen gel packs, etc. will have to go in your checked bags.

 Your coffee maker can be used for more than coffee.
 You can run it to make hot water for tea, hot chocolate, etc. Some people even get creative and use the hot water they make in their coffee maker for “instant” items such as hot oatmeal.